20 Smallest Freshwater Aquarium Micro Fish That STAY Small

 It was the smallest known vertebrate until the tiniest frog (Paedophryne amanuensis, discovered in the rain forests of New Guinea) leaped past in 2012.

-Regarding life expectancy, Indonesian Superdwarf fish often have a shorter lifespan in comparison to large fish species when it comes to life expectancy compared to larger fish species.
+Regarding life expectancy, Indonesian Superdwarf fish often have a shorter lifespan in comparison to larger freshwater fish breeds when it comes to life expectancy compared to larger fish species.
 In captivity, under optimal conditions, they can survive for approximately 1 to 2 years.

 To put things into perspective, an average adult specimen is the size of an adult mosquito!
 Seven Indonesian Super dwarf fish can thus comfortably shoal in a 3-gallon tank.